 Cover Letter ExamplesCover letter examples can be helpful or confusing to a job seeker.
 Here is Jobscan's top advice on using the best cover letter examples.

-Taking Advantage of Cover Letter Examples
+Getting Started with Cover Letter Examples

 Cover Letter Examples for Internships